okteto/okteto/samples/java-maven/README.md

 This tutorial will show you how to develop and debug a Java (Maven) application using Okteto

-## Step 1: Deploy the ASP.NET Sample App
+## Step 1: Deploy the Java (Maven) Sample App

-Run the following command to deploy the ASP.NET Sample App:
+Run the following command to deploy the Java (Maven) Sample App:

 ```bash
 kubectl apply -f k8s.yml